 Some Western politicians have been suggesting that unless the world stands up to Russia, it could give China a chance to expand its influence in Asia, or in other words, attack Taiwan.

-Chinese President Xi Jinping, right, and Russian President Vladimir Putin talk to each other during their meeting in Beijing on the opening day of the Winter Olympics, Friday, Feb.
+Chinese President Xi Jinping, right, and Russian President Vladimir Putin talk to each other during their meeting in Beijing, China, Friday, Feb.
 4, 2022.
+Putin on Friday arrived in Beijing for the opening of the Winter Olympic Games and talks with his Chinese counterpart Xi Jinping, as the two leaders look to project themselves as a counterweight to the U.S. and its allies.
 (Alexei Druzhinin, Sputnik, Kremlin Pool Photo via AP)

 Russia’s invasion of Ukraine has been condemned by the Secretary General of the United Nations.
 Prime Minister Fumio Kishida says Japan will “demonstrate the strong will of the international community uniting against Russia.”